-What monitoring is
+What is monitoring your cancer?

-You have regular tests to check whether the prostate cancer is staying the same or starting to grow.
+You have regular tests to check whether the prostate cancer is staying the same size or starting to grow.
 You can start treatment if there is any sign that your cancer is beginning to change or grow.

 Ways to monitor prostate cancer